mitmul/chainercv-chainer-meetup/slides/main.md

 * `chainer.training` provides training utilities for general machine learning tasks.
-* But, when we apply it to advanced tasks, additional tools are sometimes necessary.
+* It is useful, but when we use it in our research, additional tools are sometimes necessary.

 <!-- Add a slide on how learning a machine software components -->